 Girls’ Teen Voice is designed for the beginning to intermediate singer.
 Emphasis is placed on building confidence along with a healthy vocal technique.
 Repertoire includes musical theater and popular contemporary genres.

 Imagine you had to read a novel letter by letter.
 It’s not that different from reading music note by note!
 Similar to the way we read and understand each sentence as a complete thought, music has a grammar all its own, a series of patterns and groupings that make it easier to understand what is going on in the score!
 This class will give you a boost in speed and efficiency to improve on your instrument!

-Piano is often a lonely undertaking, but there is a great deal of repertoire written for two people to play together on one piano!
-This course is designed for piano students with at least one year of lessons.
+Piano is often a lonely undertaking, but there is a great deal of repertoire written for two people to play together!
 Students will be assigned a partner with whom to learn a piece and will have the opportunity to play in every class.
 Students will be coached on how to tackle the repertoire and how to develop the skills to work on music collaboratively.

 Check out our Summer Brochure for all the details!

 Bryan Eyberg is a pianist, piano instructor and composer from Boston, Massachusetts.
 He holds a master's degree in Piano Performance from the University of Michigan School of Music, Theater and Dance.
 Bryan has studied piano with Dr. Robert Larsen at Simpson College, Anton Nel at the University of Michigan, and Doug Buys at the New England Conservatory.
 He has also studied vocal accompanying with Martin Katz and composition with Bright Sheng.
 He has performed in recital throughout the midwest and in New England, and has been teaching at FSPA since 2004.